 In addition to Dublin’s publicly funded colleges, there are a number of private institutions which also provide higher level education.
-Dublin is also a popular choice for students who want to learn English; Ireland as a whole hosted almost 125,000 English-language students in 2016.
+If you plan to study in Dublin, you’ll find a run down of each of these private colleges below.

 The College of Computing Technology offers students a wide range of courses.
 These are career-based and updated each year in line with changes and technological advances within the industry.
-Its campus is located in Dublin city centre.
-CCT is attended by students from over 40 different countries and aims to provide a progressive, innovative and state-of-the-art learning environment.
+Its campus is located on Westmoreland Street – right in the heart of Dublin city centre.
+CCT students hail from over 40 different countries and the college aims to provide them with a progressive, innovative and state-of-the-art learning environment.

-Dorset College is a private institution in the north of Dublin, offering courses in computing, business, accounting, IT, law, and the English language, among others.
-It excels in preparing students for life in the business world and offers a recruitment service to help graduates begin their working life.
-Dorset welcomes students from all over the world – 40 different nationalities are currently represented in the student body.
+Established in 1983, Dorset College is a private institution to the north of Dublin.
+It offers courses in computing, business, accounting, IT, law and the English language – among other subjects.
+It prepares students for life in the world of business and offers a recruitment service to help graduates kickstart their careers.

 Hibernia College’s courses offer a blend of online and face-to-face tuition in order to help students gain their qualifications while they continue to work.
 The college holds an Erasmus Charter for Higher Education.

 IBAT College Dublin is a leading industry-focused third level institution.
-It provides a blend of high-quality undergraduate, postgraduate and professional education in a state-of-the-art learning environment.
-Its range of subject areas including Business, Digital Marketing, Computing and ICT, Sports Management, Tourism and English Language.
+It provides a blend of high-quality undergraduate, postgraduate and professional courses in a state-of-the-art learning environment.
+Its range of subject areas include business, digital marketing, ICT, sports management, tourism and English language.

-International College Dublin Business School dubs itself a ’boutique college’, delivering tailored courses to small groups of students.
-Each course is designed to cater to specific professional examinations.
-The school emphasises strong links between the academic staff and students and its teaching faculty includes several Fulbright Scholars.
+ICD Business School dubs itself a ’boutique college’, because it delivers tailored courses to small groups of students.
+Each course is designed to help students with specific professional examinations.
+As a private college, it emphasises the strong links between its academic staff and students.
+Its teaching staff even includes several Fulbright Scholars.